Our Apex Legends Map guide has tips for looting King's Canyon and loot tier details for each zone.

 - Apex Legends: Download / Install - How to get started on all platforms

-Some notable loot spots exist in Apex Legends right now.
+There are some quite notable spots to explore in Apex Legends which will help your gearing up efforts a great deal.
 We'll be heavily updating this section once we've spent some more time with the game, so stay tuned for updates very soon!

 A shanty town with a big ol' skull running across it.
 There are plenty of buildings to loot here and a lot of vertical space to toy around with if you do encounter any resistance.
 It's also been surprisingly unpopulated whenever we've dropped at this location, so give this spot a try if you want to gear up fast.